wp-plugins/ultimate-auction/README.txt

 	8. CATEGORIZE Auction in different categories.
 	9. Smart SEARCH feature for finding auctions.
 	10. PAYPAL invoicing for handling payment.
-	11. Schedule auction Feature - Make it live for later date
+	11. Schedule auction for later date
 	12. Add more than 4 IMAGES to auction
-	13. Add To Watchlist feature
+	13. Add To WATCHLIST feature
+	14. BULK IMPORT feature
+	15. WIDGET to show auction list.

  = Free VERSION (Core) Features =